Customize Your Applied Statistics Degree: Biostatistics vs. Business Analytics

 One major benefit to a graduate-level applied statistics degree is its versatility; it can open the door to a variety of jobs.
 Just a few years go, Forbes ranked biostatistics and statistics as the top two master’s degrees for employment, and U.S. News ranked statistician as the fourth best job overall.
 Accordingly, many graduate students are investing in skill sets that will make them employable, versatile, and highly sought-after.

-The M.S. in Applied Statistics and Analytics program offered at Azusa Pacific University can equip you for careers in biostatistics or business analytics in particular.
+The MS in Applied Statistics and Data Science program offered at Azusa Pacific University can equip you for careers in biostatistics or business analytics in particular.
 Here’s what you need to know if you’re looking to pursue this professional path.

 Biostatisticians Help Advance Research